What this document is for

 - Auditors and inspectors

-We may share suppliers’ and their employees’ and volunteers’ personal information with:
+We may need to share your information with:

 - Other departments within the County Council